fdeblasio/pokeemerald-expansion/notes.md

         - 18 Tera Shards
         - 7 mochi

 ### Moves
 - Add Pollen Puff-esque ally healing back to Present
 - Update Drill Peck animation to match other drills?
 - Change Morning Sun/Moonlight/Synthesis to be based on time of day (like in Gen 2?) instead of weather?
-- Replace Hypno's Hypnosis effect with a new move that uses its pendulum in the animation
-- Aqua Ring heals more with Water Bubble?
-In rain?
 - Apply dynamic power to move relearner
     - Might not be possible since move relearner checks the move and not the Pokemon
 - Nature Power: